 Australia is an amazing country.
 Whether you’re a first-time traveler or you’ve gone on tons of long-term trips in the past, there’s no doubt that Australia is the sort of country that will leave you in awe.

 It literally has everything: beaches, deserts, islands, cities, and everything in between.
-You can enjoy delicious and cheap wine, hike mountains, explore the wilderness of Western Australia, and discover the incredible history of the Aboriginals in the Northern Territory.
+You can enjoy delicious and cheap wine, hike mountains, explore the wilderness of Western Australia, do a road trip along the coast, and discover the incredible history of the Aboriginals in the Northern Territory.

 The only problem with traveling long term in Australia is that it’s expensive, like really expensive.
 After traveling to over 25 countries it still remains one of the most expensive places that I’ve ever traveled around.